emmapatton/Programming-1-and-2/README.md

 - **File Name:** collatz.py

 ### Week 5 - Problem Set 4:
 - **Description:** This problem set provides a solution to **Project Euler Problem 5**.
 Project Euler [3] which is named after Leonhard Euler is a website containing a series of challenging computer programming problems.
-Problem 5 [4]
-- Project Euler - Problem 5
+  - Problem 5 [4] states: *2520 is the smallest number that can be divided by each of the numbers from 1 to 10 without any remainder.
+What is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20?*

+- **File Name:** Euler5.py

 ### Week 6 - Problem Set 5:
 - irisdata.py